Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Busuu incorporates video clips of fluent speakers into their lessons, whereas Babbel’s lessons primarily rely upon images and text

-I’ll talk about these three topics in more detail later in this comparison.
+I’ll talk about these three topics in more detail throughout this language learning app comparison.

 Pricing & Subscription Options

-Now that you know what Busuu has to offer, let’s discuss the areas in which Babbel wins.
+Before getting to what Busuu has to offer, let’s discuss the areas in which Babbel wins and why their language courses are more effective for learning a new language.

 Speech Recognition Technology

 By contrast, this tool does not exist with Busuu.
-Instead, as I touched on earlier, you have to rely on other Busuu users for feedback.
+Rather, with Busuu, you have to rely on other Busuu users for feedback.
 So what does this mean?

-To summarize, with Babbel, you’ll receive immediate, consistent feedback on your verbal practice exercises.
+To summarize, with Babbel, you’ll receive immediate, consistent feedback on your verbal practice exercises (this holds true for all courses, including Babbel German, Babbel French, and Babbel Italian).

 Review Sessions